Pretend Play Is So Important

 1. Provide Props and Toys

-Offer a variety of toys and props that can be used in pretend play.
-These don’t have to be expensive or fancy—simple items like blocks, dolls, kitchen sets, and dress-up clothes can spark a child’s imagination.
-Everyday household items like pots, pans, and old clothes can also be great props.
+Offer a range of toys and props that encourage pretend play.
+These don’t need to be expensive—simple items like blocks, dolls, kitchen sets, and dress-up clothes can spark creativity.
+Everyday household items, such as pots, pans, and old clothes, can also be used in make-believe play.

 2. Create a Play Space

-Set up a dedicated play space where children can let their imaginations run wild.
-This could be a corner of a room with a small table and chairs, or an area with soft cushions and blankets for building forts.
+Set up a designated area for pretend play.
+This could be a corner of a room with a table and chairs or an area with cushions and blankets for building forts.
+Having a dedicated space encourages children to dive into their imaginative worlds.

 3. Join in the Play

-Engage in this play with your child.
-Follow their lead and join in their stories and scenarios.
-This not only strengthens your bond but also encourages them to expand their imaginative play.
+Engage in pretend play with your child.
+Follow their lead and participate in their stories and scenarios.
+This strengthens your bond and encourages them to expand their play further.

 4. Encourage Storytelling

-Encourage children to tell stories and describe their pretend scenarios.
-Ask open-ended questions like, “What happens next?” or “Why is your character feeling that way?”
-This helps them think more deeply about their play and enhances their language skills.
+Ask your child to describe their pretend play scenarios.
+Questions like “What happens next?” or “Why is your character feeling that way?” can deepen their imaginative play and enhance language development.

 5. Be Supportive

-If you’re concerned about your child’s pretend or want to learn more about how we build rich, genuine pretend play in our ESDM program, OneOnOne Children’s Therapy is here to help.
+If you’re concerned about your child’s development or want to learn more about how our ESDM program builds rich, engaging pretend play, OneOnOne Children’s Therapy is here to help.